157th Fighter Squadron: Post Cold War era

 The main mission profile of the squadron therefore changed to that of Suppression of Enemy Air Defenses (SEAD).
 The 157th Fighter Squadron continues to fly the SEAD mission today.
-Also, on 11 October 1995 ACC and the National Guard Board authorized the status of the 169th to be expanded to the Wing level, and the 157th Fighter Squadron became part of the new 169th Operations Group under the new 169th Fighter Wing.
+Also, on 11 October 1995 the 169th became a wing, and the 157th Fighter Squadron became part of the new 169th Operations Group under the 169th Fighter Wing.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
-The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
+The Air Expeditionary Force concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.

 In February 1997, the 157th Expeditionary Fighter Squadron (157 EFS) was first formed from 169th FW personnel and aircraft and deployed to Doha International Airport, Qatar, to join with other active-duty and national guard squadrons as part of Operation Southern Watch.
 This mission was initiated mainly to cover for attacks of Iraqi forces on the Iraqi Shi’ite Muslims.
 This made the 169th the first Air National Guard unit to deploy alongside active-duty Air Force units to comprise an Air Expeditionary Force (AEF).

 The 157th EFS was activated again in January 2000 as a component of Operation Northern Watch; a United States European Command Combined Task Force (CTF) who was responsible for enforcing the United Nations mandated no-fly zone above the 36th parallel in Iraq.
 This mission was a successor to Operation Provide Comfort which also entailed support for the Iraqi Kurds.
 The deployment was completed in April 2000.
 The 157th EFS was formed again in March 2001, when the unit deployed to Prince Sultan AB, Saudi Arabia in a second Operation Southern Watch deployment.
 The guardsmen returned to McIntire JGB in July.